 If you are considering filing for disability benefits, you may be overwhelmed by the complexity of the process, particularly when you are already dealing with a medical or mental health issue.
 The regulations surrounding the Social Security disability benefits system can be confusing.
-A Philadelphia disability benefits attorney can help to increase the likelihood of a favorable outcome.
+A social security disability attorney can help to increase the likelihood of a favorable outcome.

 At Bross & Frankel, we have dedicated our practice to helping individuals in New Jersey and Pennsylvania obtain disability benefits.
 We offer free claim reviews, where we help you understand your rights and options for moving forward with an application.
 To learn more about how we can help you or to schedule a no-cost, no-obligation consultation, call our office today at (856) 795-8880, or contact us online.

 Rich Frankel is the managing partner of Bross & Frankel.
 He is a member of the New Jersey and Pennsylvania bars.
 He has focused exclusively on disability and social security benefits since 2005.